+PARAGRAPH FONT SIZE

 Main Heading Garamond Bold in King's College Red 18 pt

 Subheading Garamond Bold in 100% black 14 pt

-Body Text Garamond in 100% black 10 pt
+Guidiliona Bold III 100/0 blucit - · Pt

 GILL SANS (WINDOWS)

 This sans-serif font is for more everyday materials, particularly in marketing.
 It can be used for both heading and paragraph text styles with the following recommendations.